abouabba/Born2beRoot/README.md

 To install the latest version of WordPress we must first install wget and zip.
 To do this we will use the following command:

           sudo apt install wget zip

+💡 wget: It is a command line tool used to download files from the web.

+💡 zip: It is a command line utility for compressing and decompressing files in ZIP format.